k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 ###  CDC Delete Tables

 CDC Delete Tables messages are generated following a Delete LUI command.

 To republish the CDC data of a deleted LUI, run the **CDC_REPUBLISH_INSTANCE** command.
 The CDC data in the LU tables must be re-created by the CDC consumer.

 To see an example, refer to [Appendix C](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-c-cdc-delete-tables-message--example).

 ### CDC Table Change Info

-Arrived in CDC upon:

-- Every change of a MicroDB, triggered by an  insert, update or delete statements.
-- Run **CDC_REPUBLISH_INSTANCE** Fabric command to republish of the CDC data for a given LUI.

-The message contains a list of PK columns of the LU tables and the relevant changes on the CDC columns.
+CDC Table Change Info messages are generated each time a MicroDB is updated and are triggered by insert, update or delete statements.
+These messages contain a list of PK columns of the LU tables and the relevant changes in CDC columns.

-See an example in [Appendix D](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-d-cdc-table-change-info-message--example) of this document.
+To republish the CDC data of an LUI, run the **CDC_REPUBLISH_INSTANCE** command.

+To see an example, refer to [Appendix D](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-d-cdc-table-change-info-message--example).